worflor/woflo-petsplus-mod/README.md

 - **Level 20 →** Diamond
 - **Level 30 →** Netherite Ingot

-## Pet Death and Loss
-If your pet dies, it will drop all its items and be gone for good.
-Your tribute items are lost and all that pet's experience is lost.

-Memorialize the trauma, a **Proof of Existence** drops on every pet death.

-## New Friends
-### Now Tamable:
-1. Frogs with slimeballs
-2. Rabbits with carrots
-3. Turtles with seagrass

-### Unimplemented / being considered
-- Phantoms via Trust
-- tiny slimes and tiny magma cubes
-- Camels
-- Llamas

 ## Moods and Emotion
 Unfortunately, your new friend has developed feelings too.